-Apart from thousands of years of eastern medicinal claims, the coconut has been given a modern thumbs up because it is one of the only sources of medium chain triglycerides (MCT’s) on earth.
+Apart from thousands of years of Eastern medicinal claims, the coconut has been given a modern thumbs up because it is one of the only sources of medium chain triglycerides (MCTs) on earth.

-MCT’s are a fat.
+MCTs are fat.
 A saturated fat (gosh!).
-But unlike other fats, they are inert (don’t change composition in the body – think cholesterol = high blood pressure) and they don’t even go through the same metabolic pathway (they aren’t processed through the lymph system).
+But unlike other fats, they are inert (don’t change composition in the body - think cholesterol = high blood pressure) and they don’t even go through the same metabolic pathway (they aren’t processed through the lymph system).
 This means you feel fuller quicker, and you can slip into ketosis without even realising it, because your body has an abundant supply of easy to use fats.
 Put simply, ketosis is when your body burns fat instead of carbs.

 Eating coconut flesh and it’s processed products like coconut oil, coconut milk, coconut cream (and concentrate), coconut flakes and coconut flour has been proven by much smarter people than us, to reduce body fat and generally make you a healthier person.
 Cool, right?